Introduction of Tourism

 Tourism is the up growing industry in Nepal and its largest source of foreign exchange and revenue.
 Possessing eight of the ten highest mountains in the world, Nepal is a hotspot destination for mountaineers, rock climbers, and people seeking adventure.
 The Hindu and Buddhist heritage of Nepal and its cool weather are also strong attractions.

 Mount Everest, the highest mountain peak in the world, is located in Nepal.
 Mountaineering and other types of adventure tourism and ecotourism are important attractions for visitors.
-The world heritage site Lumbini, the birthplace of Gautama Buddha, is located in the south of the West region of Nepal (which despite the name is located in the center of the country) and there are other important religious pilgrimage sites throughout the country.
+The world heritage site Lumbini, the birthplace of Gautama Buddha, is located in the south of the West region of Nepal (which despite its name is located in the center of the country) and there are other important religious pilgrimage sites throughout the country.
 The tourist industry is seen as a way to alleviate poverty and achieve greater social equity in the country.

 Tourism in Ancient Nepal

 During ancient times tourism in Nepal was from a different perspective.
-According to Buddhist literature, ‘Manjushree’, a Buddhist mystique, visited Kathmandu Valley, cut the Chovar Hill with his sword for the outlet of water.
+According to Buddhist literature, ‘Manjushree’, a Buddhist mystique, visited Kathmandu Valley, and cut the Chovar Hill with his sword for the outlet of water.
 He drained the water and settled inhabitation.
-Manjushree is said to have come from Mahachin (China) and regarded as the first tourist visiting Nepal.
+Manjushree is said to have come from Mahachin (China) and is regarded as the first tourist to visit Nepal.
 It has been illustrated in the chronicle that Gautam Buddha visited Nepal during the reign of Jitedasti, the seventh Kirat King, who stayed in the western part, near Swayambhu.
 But Nepali historians don’t support this idea.
 There is no proof of Buddha’s Kathmandu visit.

-Lichchhavi period was regarded as the golden era from the tourism point of view.
+The Lichchhavi period was regarded as the golden era from the tourism point of view.
 In the Lichhavi period (400 AD and after), there had been enormous progress of art and culture.
 Kailashkut Bhawan, Managriha, and Bhadradhiwas Bhawan were the major attractions of the Lichhavi period.
-The way in which art and culture were developing in Nepal during that period inspired Chinese travelers to come to Nepal and write about Nepal.
+How art and culture were developing in Nepal during that period inspired Chinese travelers to come to Nepal and write about Nepal.
 The marriage of Bhrikuti and Srong-sten Gampo, the king of Tibet gave rise to the establishment of special relations between the two countries.
 As a result, it was natural for the people of these countries to travel from one country to the other.

 Tourism in Medieval Nepal